 - Child Labor: These provisions are designed to protect the educational opportunities of minors and prohibit their employment in jobs and under conditions detrimental to their health or well-being.

-On January 6, 2021, the Department of Labor (Department) announced a final rule clarifying the standard for employee versus independent contractor under the Fair Labor Standards Act (FLSA).
-For more information, please visit: https://www.dol.gov/agencies/whd/flsa/2021-independent-contractor
+On May 5, 2021, the Department announced a final rule withdrawing the “Independent Contractor Status Under the Fair Labor Standards Act” final rule (Independent Contractor Rule).
+For more information, please visit https://www.dol.gov/agencies/whd/flsa/2021-independent-contractor.

-On January 12, 2020, the U.S. Department of Labor (Department) announced a final rule to update the regulations interpreting joint employer status under the Fair Labor Standards Act (FLSA).
+On March 11, 2021, the Department of Labor (Department) announced a Notice of Proposed Rulemaking (NPRM) to rescind its regulations interpreting joint employer status under the Fair Labor Standards Act.
 For more information please visit: https://www.dol.gov/agencies/whd/flsa/2020-joint-employment.

 - Handy Reference Guide to the FLSA